-It is tough, durable and versatile.
-Therefore, the products made with this material are usually reusable and of great mechanical resistance, which can be incorporated into practically any manufacturing process.
+Thanks to the use of this material, FIBCs are usually reusable and of great mechanical resistance, which can be incorporated into practically any manufacturing process.

 Want to know more about all the advantages of FIBCs and their uses?
 Read our previous blogs or ask our experts any question!